opentok/learning-opentok-php/README.md

 We then check if the archive is available for viewing.
 If it is available, the client application is redirected to the archive's URL.
-Note that this is temporary storage and the archive status will change to `'expired'` after 72 hours.
+Note that this is temporary storage and the archive status will change to `expired` after 72 hours.

-If the archive is not yet available, we load a template file `templates/view.html` to which we pass the archive parameters (ID, status, and URL) .
+If the archive is not yet available, we load a template file `templates/view.php` to which we pass the archive parameters (ID, status, and URL) .
 This template file checks if the archive is available.
 If not, it again requests the `/view/:archiveId` page.